Vic Mackey: Relationship with Aceveda

 Personality clashes play a major part in the premise of The Shield, and the clash between Mackey and David Aceveda has been described as the most prominent.
 The Guardian also notes the internal conflict between Mackey and Aceveda as being one of the highlights of the programme.
 The tension between Mackey and Aceveda evolves in different ways over the course of The Shield.
 Although Aceveda privately detests Mackey, he was not above breaking the law himself.
 He also frequently blurs the lines between investigating Mackey and protecting him.
 Wired suggests Aceveda is only "interested in leveraging what [he knows] (or, at least, suspects) about the Strike Team to climb further up the ladder."

 In the first season, Aceveda is heavily bent on proving Mackey's guilt, putting all his effort into taking him down.
 While Mackey detests Aceveda's political ambitions, Aceveda continued to label Mackey as "Al Capone with a badge."

 At the start of the second season, Aceveda, not wanting a scandal in the midst of his political career, agrees to watch Mackey's back if he could make the Strike Team appear to clean up their act and exhibit professionalism at all times.
 This creates a very subtle, bumpy friendship between the two.
-This friendship, however, ends when Aceveda left for his City Council position, but not before writing a scathing letter that makes Mackey out to be an ineffective detective and acussing him of Terry Crowley's murder, irreparably damaging his career.
+This friendship, however, ends when Aceveda left for his City Council position, but not before writing a scathing letter that makes Mackey out to be an ineffective detective and accusing him of Terry Crowley's murder, irreparably damaging his career.

 After Vic arranges an immunity deal with ICE, Aceveda is enraged that Vic can never be prosecuted for any of his crimes.
 The two collaborate one last time, however, in order to arrange the arrest of drug lord Guillermo Beltran.
 While speaking over the phone, Aceveda expresses satisfaction that ICE had realized that, "they have a reptile working for them."
 Uninterested in Aceveda's views on his character, Vic coldly reminded Aceveda about "respecting each others' endgames", marking the final communication between the two men.